 - Your level of physical responsiveness (don’t change in any direction too fast or you can throw off the balance of the relationship as it changes and adjusts to your level of physical intimacy).

 - Bringing your best energy and enthusiasm to interactions with him.

-Be a little unpredictable and shake things up when it comes to:
+Create balance in the relationship by being a little unpredictable and shaking things up when it comes to:

 - The kind of interactions you suggest.
 Men like variety when it comes to adventure.
 If you’re used to going out for dinner and a movie, suggest something very different like ice skating, or wondering through a giant pet store, or trying out geo-tracking.
 Be creative and show off your fun side when it comes to adventure.

 - Your style of dress and grooming.
 For some reason, men often get a jolt of new attraction when a woman seems to have multiple ways to show off her beauty.
 A ponytail and sleek outfit with dark slacks one week followed by a more traditionally feminine outfit and matching hairdo the next week can be a good thing.

 - Your availability.
 While you never want to disappear, and you should be consistently responsive to his efforts to communicate with you, it doesn’t hurt if you create a slight feeling of scarcity at times.
 You want him to value the time he gets to spend with you.
 “Oh, I wish I could, Tom.
 I love spending time with you, but I wonder if we could hold off till this Friday, after I’ve submitted this report for work.”
 Then spend practically the whole weekend with him the next week.